Eqbal Ahmad: Career

-Eqbal Ahmad's friend, author Stuart Schaar suggested in a book on Eqbal Ahmad that he had warned the US against attacking Iraq in 1990.
+Eqbal Ahmad's friend, author Stuart Schaar, suggested in a book on Eqbal Ahmad that he had warned the US against attacking Iraq in 1990.
 He had correctly predicted that Saddam's fall would bring in sectarian violence and chaos in the region.
-Eqbal Ahmad had also interviewed Osama Bin Laden in Peshawar in 1986.
-In the early 1990s, he had predicted that considering the ideology of Osama Bin Laden, he would eventually turn against his then allies US and Pakistan.
+Eqbal Ahmad had also interviewed Osama bin Laden in Peshawar in 1986.
+In the early 1990s, he had predicted that, considering the ideology of Osama Bin Laden, he would eventually turn against US and Pakistan, his then allies.

 From 1972 to 1982, Ahmad was Senior Fellow at the Institute for Policy Studies.
 From 1973 to 1975, he served as the first director of its overseas affiliate, the Transnational Institute in Amsterdam.
 In 1982, Ahmad joined the faculty at Hampshire College, in Amherst, Massachusetts, a progressive school which was the first college in the nation to divest from South Africa.
 There, he taught world politics and political science.
 In the early 1990s, Ahmad was granted a parcel of land in Pakistan by Prime Minister Nawaz Sharif's government, to build an independent, alternative university, named Khaldunia University.

 Upon his retirement from Hampshire in 1997, he settled permanently in Pakistan, where he continued to write a weekly column, for Dawn, Pakistan's oldest English-language newspaper.
-He continued to promote social democracy for Muslim countries like in the Scandinavian countries to prevent extremism, poverty and injustice in those countries.
+He continued to promote Scandinavian-style social democracy for Muslim countries to limit extremism, poverty and injustice.

 Eqbal Ahmad was the founding chancellor of the then newly established Textile Institute of Pakistan, a textile-oriented science, design and business-degree-awarding institute.
-The institute professes to be driven by the values Eqbal Ahmad stood for and awards its most prestigious honour, the Dr. Eqbal Ahmed Achievement Award, to one graduate unanimously deemed by the faculty as reflective of Eqbal Ahmad's values at its annual convocation.
+The institute professes to be driven by the values Eqbal Ahmad stood for and awards its most prestigious honour, the Dr. Eqbal Ahmed Achievement Award, to the graduate who most reflects Eqbal Ahmad's values as unanimously chosen by the faculty at its annual convocation.